tauren/tax-scenarios-lean/docs/stories/story-5.2-share-url.md

 4. The user receives clear feedback that the shareable link has been generated and/or copied successfully (e.g., a toast notification or a message within the share modal).
 5. The UI for initiating sharing and displaying the shareable link is responsive and user-friendly.

+**Enhanced Implementation Notes:**
+- **Dual Link Options:** The SharePlanDialog now provides two sharing options: Overview Link (recommended/default) and Deep Link to current page
+- **Context-Aware Behavior:** When on overview-type pages (/ or /overview), only one link option is shown to avoid confusion
+- **Automatic Deep Linking:** Shared URLs preserve the exact path, enabling natural deep linking to specific sections

 **Visual & Layout Reference (Conceptual Mockup)**

 **Important Visual Reference:** The `main-application-layout.tsx` mockup should guide the placement and styling of the "Share Plan" button/icon within the application header.
 The modal/dialog used to display the generated URL and "Copy" button should adhere to the general modal styling of the application (e.g., using ShadCN UI `Dialog` and `Input`/`Button`).